sebastianbarrientos/sebastianbarrientos/README.md

 <h2 align="center">Hey there 👋 I'm Sebastián</h2>

-<p align="center">A fullstack developer focused on building modern, efficient applications with a great user experience.</p>
+<p align="center">A fullstack developer focused on building modern, agile applications with a user-first mindset.</p>

 ### 🧑‍💻 About Me

 - 💻 Experienced in both frontend and backend technologies.
-- 📚 I'm interested in quality-oriented programming and continuous learning.
+- 📚 Interested in quality-oriented programming and continuous learning.
-- 🌱 I enjoy providing solutions, collaborating in teams, and growing.
+- 🌱 Driven by real impact, open communication, and continuous growth—both personal and as a team.

 ---